Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 1. System checks if option is ITM
 2. If profit > 0:
    - Calculates profit automatically
-   - Transfers USDC to owner
+   - Transfers USDm to owner
    - Burns NFT
 3. If profit = 0:
    - Option expires worthless